StanislavSava/Compire-Necronomicon/README.md

 9. We use useSelector and useDispatch hooks to connect to redux store via react-redux.
 No mapStateToProps in functional components.

+10. We use reselect for memoizing complex state variables and composing those into optimized selectors that don't rerender the whole tree when the values don't change.
+This package needs to be added only when there is a performance bottleneck, either existing or expected.

-10. Given that there is a lot of stuff at the start of a functional component, use comments to split the code into logical bits.
+11. Given that there is a lot of stuff at the start of a functional component, use comments to split the code into logical bits.
 ```
 //selectors
 const email = useSelector(state => state.name);